wp-plugins/easy-tweet-embed/readme.txt

 Either:

-1. Upload `easy-tweet-embed.php` to the `/wp-content/plugins/` directory
+1. Upload "easy-tweet-embed.php" to the "/wp-content/plugins/" directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress

 Or: